 Fear that nothing is going to work.
 The best thing that you can do is see those attempts to heal in the past as part of your healing journey.
 Those things didn’t work because they needed to not work in order to lead you to the work that does work!
 Doing mind body work isn’t the first choice for many people and there is a good reason that it isn’t.
 All the other things need to NOT work in order to be open to it.

 Second, shift from fearing nothing is going to work to being hopeful that something will.
 You may not know what it is, but remain focused that you will be led to it.

 Just an FYI, there really isn’t something magical out there that you are going to find to fix you.
 The only thing that can do that is you.
 But finding a coach or program that will assist you to do that is the solution that you want to find.
 My goal or job is not to heal anyone.
 My job is to teach someone to become their own healer so they can use their own power to change their life and health.

 The solution to fixing all our fears and problems is being able to shift our perception.
-Its why I tell people that shifting your perception is the most important skill you will need to heal.
-You can learn more about that on episode #11.
+It's why I tell people that shifting your perception is the most important skill you will need to heal.
 Once you are able to shift your perception, you can then take action.

 So now I’m going to ask you a question, How much of your time, health and life is fear costing you?

 If you didn’t have the fears that you have, what would you have?
 That is what you are missing out on.